librato/taxonomy/Part2/traditional/free_open/processors/data/grafana.md

 to enable you to quickly and easily query metrics from your back-end data stores based on tags, names or whatever the back-end supports.
-It can plot any combination of data sources across multiple back-end metrics databases, and comes with a plugin architecture to enable easy visualization extensions (yes you can have pie-charts if you'd like).
+It can plot any combination of data sources across multiple back-end metrics databases, and comes with a plug-in architecture to enable easy visualization extensions (yes you can have pie-charts if you'd like).
 Included visualization types include lines, bars, area graphs, big-numbers, and add-hoc text.

 ### Notification Capabilities
-Alerting is currently in the process of being desined and implemented in Grafana.
+Alerting is currently in the process of being destined and implemented in Grafana.
 See: https://github.com/grafana/grafana/issues/2209

 ### Integration capabilities